 Through close links with local schools and St George’s Bristol, Churchill Music has developed an extensive and varied programme of youth and community work, supported by generous donations from our Champions and sponsorship from the Cavatina Chamber Music Trust to which Churchill Music is proud to be affiliated.
 Please browse this page to find out what we’ve been doing in Churchill Academy, Local Primary Schools, and in the community.

 We are proud to support many forms of music making in this 1,650-student school which was granted Specialist Performing Arts status in 2002.
-Churchill Music is represented on their Performing Arts Steering Group.
 Churchill Music works with the school to provide: